-The diagnostics and therapeutics industries are subject to rapidly changing technology, which could make our current and future testing products and any future promoted therapeutics obsolete.
+The diagnostic industry is subject to rapidly changing technology, which could make our current and future testing products obsolete.

 Our industry is characterized by rapid technological changes, frequent new product introductions and enhancements and evolving industry standards.
 These advances require us to continuously develop our technology and work to develop new solutions to keep pace with evolving standards of care.
 Our testing products could become obsolete unless we continually innovate and expand our testing product offerings to include new clinical applications.
 If we are unable to develop new testing products or to demonstrate the applicability of our testing products for other diseases, our sales could decline and our competitive position could be harmed.
-In addition, if any therapeutics we promote in the future become obsolete and we are unable to expand the applicable agreements or find new partners, our sales at that time could decline and our competitive position could be harmed.